Editor’s Note: This post has been updated with new links and content.

-How to use this to your advantage – speed up the evaluating process and give people less alternatives.
-The fewer the options the easier the decision-making process.
+You can use this to your advantage by speeding up the evaluating process and giving people fewer alternatives.
+The fewer the options, the easier the decision-making process.

-You can avoid the paradox of choice by offering fewer options.
+You can also avoid the paradox of choice by offering fewer options.

 There are several biases that affect our decision making.
-Mental Floss claims 20 that screw up our decisions.
+Mental Floss cites 20 that can screw up our decision-making.

-In addition to Anchoring (psychology concept #17) and Availability Heuristic (more on that later) and, check out the other 18 biases:
+In addition to Anchoring (psychology concept #17) and Availability Heuristic (more on that later), check out the other 18 biases:

-First successfully demonstrated by Amos Tversky and Daniel Kahneman, loss aversion is when people strongly prefer avoiding losses over acquiring gains.
+First successfully demonstrated by Amos Tversky and Daniel Kahneman, loss aversion is when people strongly prefer to avoid a loss than acquire something new.
 Some studies show that losses are sometimes twice as psychologically powerful as gains.

-Here’s how Light In The Box creates FOMO by offering a limited time flash sale:
+Here’s how Light In The Box creates FOMO with a limited-time flash sale:

 Similar to loss aversion, urgency also triggers FOMO.
 This one’s more time-oriented.
-A solid way to conquer urgency is through limited time offerings and perhaps an obvious countdown.
+A solid way to conquer urgency is through limited time offerings, or an obvious countdown.

 When there’s hardly anything left of something, people naturally want it more.
-The thought behind scarcity – the offer must’ve been so good everyone wants in on it.
+In a nutshell, the thought that fuels scarcity is that the offer must’ve been so good everyone wanted in on it.

-Expedia urges FOMO by showing scarcity in the number of flights left:
+Expedia taps into scarcity-based FOMO by showing the number of flights left:

 The ancient Greek philosopher Epicurus spearheaded a whole wave of philosophy based on pleasure psychology.
 Naturally dubbed Epicureanism, the purpose of the philosophy was to attain the happy life, free of pain.

-The psychology of feeling pain goes back to the philosophy of Epicureanism.
+The psychology of avoiding pain goes back to the philosophy of Epicureanism.
 People have a basic desire and need to avoid feeling pain, so speak to this on your landing pages.